-- 1 Make a call to the first participant. - 2 To make a call to another participant, select Options > New call and enter the phone number.
+- 1 Make a call to the first participant. - 2 To make a call to another participant, select Options > New call.
 The first call is automatically put on hold. - 3 When the new call is answered, to join the first participant in the conference call, select Options > Conference.

-To add a new person to the call, select Options > New call and enter the phone number.
-Select Options > Conference > Add to conference.
+To add a new person to the call, select Options > New call > Options > Conference > Add to conference.

 Your device supports conference calls between a maximum of six participants, including yourself.
 To have a private conversation with one of the participants, select Options > Conference > Private.
 Select a participant, and select Private.
 The conference call is put on hold on your device.
 The other participants can still continue the conference call.
-Once you have finished the private conversation, select Options > Conference > Add to conference to return to the conference call.
+Once you have finished the private conversation, select Options > Add to conference to return to the conference call.